-An impacted tooth is any tooth that has not erupted and is still either just under the gingiva (gum) or imbedded in the bone.
-It's completely possible for wisdom teeth to become impacted; if you're feeling pain in your mouth or are told by your dentist or orthodontist that you may or do have impacted teeth, it's nothing to be brushed off.
+An impacted tooth is any tooth that has not erupted and is still either just under the gingiva (gum) or embedded in the bone.
+So it's completely possible for wisdom teeth to become impacted; if you're feeling pain in your mouth or are told by your dentist or orthodontist that you may or do have impacted teeth, it's nothing to be brushed off.
 Impacted teeth can result in serious infections, and the safest and least painful solution is removal of the impacted tooth or teeth by a qualified oral surgeon.

 4. "Why do I need my wisdom teeth out?
 They aren't bothering me, and I didn't even know they were there until the dentist saw them sleeping in my jaws!"

 Sound familiar?
 Almost everyone has wisdom teeth, and very few of us have room for them to erupt in a healthy fashion.
-There are many variations in their number: some have none; most have four; some, like me, have/had two.
-In my practice years, I have seen several patients with eight.
+There are many variations in their number: some people have none; most have four; some, like me, have/had two.
+In my practice years, I have even seen several patients with eight.
 It’s important to remember that you may not have to have your wisdom teeth removed if they are healthy and have erupted in good alignment with not gum tissue problems like soreness (few people fall into this category, unfortunately).
-But if you have had the discomfort caused by pressure, or even pain with swelling in your face, you are noticing signs that you probably don't have enough room for your wisdom teeth.
+But if you have had the discomfort caused by pressure, or even pain with swelling in your face, then you are noticing signs that you probably don't have enough room for your wisdom teeth.

 Also, orthodontists are quick to request that wisdom teeth be removed to prevent unwanted movement in your finished orthodontic (braces) result.
 Your dentist and oral surgeon can best determine the need for removal for you, and like many issues, it's best to be proactive and not wait until the wisdom teeth have caused a problem, especially for your other teeth.